-A day-pass for adults will run $12, with children over age 2 paying $10.
+A day pass is available for adults and children.
 The springs are open all year long, though hours of operation vary by season.
 Given its proximity to Utah’s population centers you’ll likely find yourself surrounded by other guests, but, at 134 degrees F and with a cauldron of minerals enveloping you, it’s hardly likely that you’ll care.

 Homestead Crater Hot Springs – Midway

 Slightly to the south and east of Salt Lake City is Homestead Crater Hot Springs, known locally as “the crater” for obvious reasons.
 What sets this soaking spot apart is its access for scuba divers, who often come to dive in its warm waters.

 Once a local relaxation spot, the crater eventually passed into private hands.
 The new owners went to work to build a 110-foot tunnel, allowing easier access for visitors who don’t come with their own rappelling equipment.

 With a beehive shape, complete with a hole at the top, visitors are consistently met with air and water temperatures in the mid-90s all year round.
 The pool boasts crystal clear waters richly endowed with minerals courtesy of the Earth’s crust.